relizaio/bear/README.md

 {
   "purl": "pkg:npm/%40graphql-tools/schema@9.0.18#packages/schema"
 }

+If everything works, you can then use [ReARM CLI](https://github.com/relizaio/rearm-cli?tab=readme-ov-file#92-bom-supplier-enrichment-with-bear) to interact with BEAR instance.

 ## Contact Reliza
 Easiest way to contact us is through our [Discord Community](https://devopscommunity.org/) - find #rearm channel there and either post in this channel or send a direct message to maintainers.